EdwinVargas22/World-Happiness-2021/README.md

 The data countains 149 countries which each country is assigned to a region.
 They are all scored based on GDP per captia, Social Support, Life Expectancy, Freedom, Generosity, and Corruption Score.
 There is an overall score called country score which is the average score of happiness from a scale of 1-10.

-The goal in this analysis, is to see which of the 6 criteria's have a strong positive correlation to the country score.
+The goal in this analysis, is to see which of the six metric's have a strong positive correlation to the country score.
 My hypothesis is GDP per capita, social support, and freedom will have a strong positive correlation towards country score.

 ## Data Cleaning